manomadhivanan/ORM/README.md

 ## Date: 18/03/2024

 ## AIM
-To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Railway database using Object Relational Mapping(ORM).

 ## Entity Relationship Diagram
 ![alt text](<er diagram.jpg>)